eqNj/eqN-PD2-Filter/README.md

 Massive LLD refinements, as always.
 [1.8.7]

-Mostly more LLD refinements.
+Mostly more LLD refinements...
 [1.8.8]